Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3304 - Network 2/🟦1 # Transport Layer/🟩1 @ ICMP & Trace Route.md

  Router 2 decrements the TTL, TTL becomes = 0 ->
  ![[Pasted image 20230222152841.png]]

-Source saves the IP of router 2, and then resends the packet with TTL=3 -> Router 3 will detect a TTL = 0 -> sends an ICMP TTL expired packet  Source saves IP of Router 3
+Source saves the IP of router 2, and then resends the packet with TTL=3 -> Router 3 will detect a TTL = 0 -> sends an ICMP TTL expired packet.
+Finally the source saves IP of Router 3

 Source sends the packet again with TTL = 4 -> reaches the destination The Trace Route would be: